marccanby/linguiphyr/paper/paper.md

 languages should share a state if their words for that meaning are cognate $-$ that is, the words are derived from a common ancestor via regular sound change.
 However, if a linguist can demonstrate that two languages share the same cognate due to borrowing or some other non-genetic source, then the languages should be given different states for that character.
-Such cognate judgements are thus critically important to phylogenetic analysis; an abundance of phylogenetics literature discusses good methodology for doing designing characters.
+Such cognate judgements are thus critically important to phylogenetic analysis; an abundance of phylogenetics literature discusses good methodology for doing designing characters [@ringe2002indo, @tutorialNicholsWarnow, @heggarty2021cognacy].
-[@ringe2002indo; @tutorialNicholsWarnow, @heggarty2021cognacy].
 Classical historical linguistics references are also helpful [@ringeska, @campbell2013historical].
-Finally, we note that our coding scheme is applicable to phonological, morphological, and structural/typological characters, which are abundant in phylogenetic datasets.
+Finally, we note that our coding scheme is applicable to phonological, morphological, and structural/typological characters.

 Each character may be declared “standard”, “irreversible”, or “custom”.
 Standard characters permit any change of state (e.g. from 0 to 1 or from 1 to 2) with uniform cost.
 This is generally appropriate for lexical characters where the states represent